 What about funeral directors?
 Let’s take a look at some common misconceptions about the profession.

 Let’s start off with the most common misconception: Anyone willing to make a career revolving around death is morbidly obsessed with the dead, right?

 This is as unfair as accusing all police offers of pastry addiction.
 It has more to do with how we as a society, especially in America, view death.
 It is something of a taboo, and so it’s reflected in our ideas about funeral directors.
 Those who work with the dead get sucked into that mindset.
 That’s how we get that Grim Reaper image — that black-suited, clammy-handed perception.
 Of course, this just isn’t true.

 Funeral directors are as normal as the rest of us, with a slightly grislier job than most.
-Their work is more noble than we tend to recognize.
+Their work is nobler than we tend to recognize.
 Their primary focus is on the family and helping them through one of the toughest points in their lives.
 They are caring and compassionate people.